brson/brson.github.com/beer/_posts/2021-05-24-bells-lager-of-the-lakes.md

 there's something unusual here: olives, or scallions or garlic.

-It's more bitter than expect from a pilsner, but I don't mind that.
+It's more bitter than I expect from a pilsner, but I don't mind that.

 4